PierreSenellart/provsql/doc/source/user/casestudy7.rst

 certificate is present -- returns ``0.975314`` in milliseconds.
 The query *looks* as hard as Step 3 to every circuit-level method, but its tractability is visible in the query, not in the materialised circuit: only the planner's query-derived order recovers it.
-(Shrink the batch and ``possible-worlds`` agrees to full precision, pinning the value.)
+To see that order made concrete, pick *Compiled d-D circuit* with the *inversion-free*
+route: the d-DNNF it builds is strikingly **deep** -- a long chain of decisions following the query-derived variable order, the shape of an OBDD rather than the bushy d-DNNF a treewidth-based compiler produces.

 Step 8: Correlation via ``repair_key``
 --------------------------------------